Trenchard Cox Scholarship: Sarah Tavares

 Fees & Spending Money

-The value of the Scholarship is Art History Abroad’s fee for any 2-week Summer Course (£4,300 in 2020).
+The value of the Scholarship is Art History Abroad’s fee for any 2-week Summer Course (£4,995 in 2024).
 This covers accommodation in Italy, all museum entry fees, travel and tuition upon the course in Italy.
 No cash alternative is available.
 It may also be used against a longer course, see Transferability below.

 The fee and therefore the scholarship does NOT cover lunch, supper or spending money.
 Students are asked to meet these daily expenses of about £40 daily.
 Travel insurance and flights are NOT included.